kjp-souza/EAMT2023-proceedings/README.md

 ## ACL Anthology

 The proceedings and all the corresponding papers are also available into the ACL Anthology.

-Peer-reviewing was done using EasyChair, but proceedings are to be produced with ACLPUB.
-The `ACLPUB` directory contains the followed procedure, according to the import instructions avaliable [here](https://www.aclweb.org/anthology/info/contrib/)
+Peer-reviewing was done using EasyChair, so proceedings were adapted to the ACLPUB format following the import instructions avaliable [here](https://www.aclweb.org/anthology/info/contrib/).

-We have adapted the script `easy2acl.py` available at https://github.com/acl-org/easy2acl to our needs.
+The `ACLPUB` directory contains the followed procedure.
+The script `easy2acl.py`, available at https://github.com/acl-org/easy2acl, was adapted to our needs.